Miracloon/pflotran-documentation/source/user_guide/cards/simulation/subsurface_flow_modes/hydrate_card.rst

  Scale saturations of mobile pore species by the total amount of mobile pore fluids.

 HYDRATE_PHASE_BOUNDARY <string>
  Sets the gas hydrate phase boundary equation.
 Default is Kamath, 1984.
-Current options: MORIDIS
+Current options: MORIDIS, MORIDIS_SIMPLE

 SCALE_PERM_BY_HYD_SAT
  Scales the absolute permeability of the sediment matrix by hydrate saturation.